Blue Water SandFest

 - Support the ongoing restoration and development of the Fort Gratiot Light Station County Park

-- 1,300 tons of sand have been donated and used to build sculptures
+- More than 4,000 tons of sand have been donated and used to build sculptures

 - After SandFest, sand from the sculptures has been reused for the Blue Water RiverWalk, Fort Gratiot County Park and for the volleyball courts at Lakeside Park